basho/basho_docs/source/languages/en/riak/ops/running/stats-and-monitoring.md

 identifying trends and capacity planning.

 A collection of [reusable Riak-specific scripts][riak_nagios] are available to the community for use with Nagios.
+See also the (Advanced Nagios Plugins Collection)[https://github.com/harisekhon/nagios-plugins] which contains additional high quality Nagios plugins for Riak.

 #### OpenTSDB